nikhilsharma2317/Marketing-Campaign/README.md

 ## Files in the Repository

-- `Marketing Campaign.ipynb`: This is the Jupyter notebook containing the data analysis.
+- `Marketing Campaign - 1.ipynb`: This is the Jupyter notebook containing the data analysis.
 It includes operations for loading and cleaning data, and carrying out exploratory data analysis.
 - `requirements.txt`: This file lists the Python packages required to run the notebook.

 ## Installation & Usage